 I have traveled to Singapore more than 10 times in the past 8 years – that’s how much I love the country.
 And I am sure I will visit again in the future.

-Want a glimpse of what you can do in Singapore?
-Have a look at our list of 20 fun things to do in Singapore with kids:
+20 fun things to do in Singapore with kids:

 1. Universal Studios Singapore

 Who doesn’t love Universal Studios?
 I’ve been there 4 times already and I never get tired of it!
 It is a place where all age groups in the family will enjoy.
 There are 7 zones: Madagascar, Jurassic Park, Far Far Away, Egypt, Sci-Fi, Transformers, and Hollywood.